-With the thermostat set to the emergency heat position and a call for 2nd stage heat, R to W1 will be energized.
-This will energize the electric heat contactor(s)/sequencer(s) and the EEM motor.
-The electric heat will be energized through the normally open contacts of the electric heat contactor(s)/ sequencer(s).
-The indoor blower will be energized through W from the thermostat.
+With the thermostat set to the emergency heat position, R to W2/E will be energized.
+This will energize the electric heat contactor(s)/sequencer(s) and the motor.
+The electric heat will be energized through the normally open contacts of the electric heat contactor(s)/sequencer(s).
+The indoor blower will be energized through W2/E from the thermostat.